CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 ## Example Application
 **Scenario**:
 The goal is to evaluate whether LLM-generated marketing content is suitably structured for posting on a social media blog.
 This content must be locally relevant and align with the targeted audience, brand, and voice.
-The content creation exclusively employs typical Prompt Engineering without complex techniques like Retrieval Augmented Generation (RAG) or model fine-tuning.
+The content creation exclusively employs typical Prompt Engineering without complex techniques like Retrieval-Augmented Generation (RAG) or model fine-tuning.
 This choice demonstrates the efficiency of the evaluation process, with content creation and evaluation beginning on the same day.

 ### Approach:
 1. **System Prompt**: Define the prompt used for generating marketing content by the LLM.
 [System Prompt](https://github.com/armansalimi-microsoft/Automatic-Evaluation-LLM-Relevance-Example/blob/main/System%20Prompt.md).